0xhebi/BND-Recruitment-2021-CTF-Web-Security/Secret Vexillology Society/Writeup.md

     return array($kid, new Key(file_get_contents('keys/' . $kid)));
 }
 ```
-First glance of it showed that the app was using JWT token for authentication with along with some Lcobucci library.
-Without thouroughly analyzing at first, I was thinking that this might be something about of the version of that library itself, maybe there was some known vulnerability there that can be further exploited.
+First glance of it showed that the app was using JWT token for authentication along with some Lcobucci library.
+Without thoroughly analyzing at first, I was thinking that this might be something about the version of that library itself, maybe there was some known vulnerability there that can be further exploited.
 I had <code>composer.lock </code> file:
 ```json
  "packages": [
         {